roseann11/gec/README.md

 - one for **Training** (`training_gec.ipynb`) — three-stage GECToR curriculum
 - one for **Evaluation** (`dev_gec.ipynb`) — per-stage inference and ERRANT scoring, including ensemble

-Each notebook provides a complete workflow and is designed to run on Kaggle (T4 × 2) or Google Colab.
-The notebooks are designed to simplify experimentation by exposing commonly adjusted parameters such as dataset paths, number of epochs, etc., to eliminate the need to repeatedly modify the main files.
+The notebooks are designed to make experimentation easier by allowing common settings such as dataset paths and the number of epochs to be adjusted, reducing the need to repeatedly modify the main files.

 During evaluation, `dev_gec.ipynb` covers: